amanbinepal/diabetes-classification/README.md

 ## Report

-The final report can be found in src folder.
+The final report can be found in the report folder.

 ## Usage